-The following breakdown for the 2019-2020 academic year is offered as a general guide for planning purposes only, and is based on University-approved allowances for living expenses incurred during the academic year.
+The following outline of the tuition and fees for the 2022-23 academic year is offered as a general guide for planning purposes only, and is based on University-approved allowances for living expenses incurred during the academic year.

 We encourage you to investigate all available financial aid options.